rachsmithcodes/rachsmith.com/src/content/notes/social-skills.md

 ---
 title: Social skills
 slug: social-skills
-added: 2024-11-04 21:11
+added: 2024-11-04T11:11:00.000Z
-updated: 2024-11-04 21:11
+updated: 2024-11-04T11:11:00.000Z
+excerpt: >-
+  A conversation about the day's playground shenanigans with my one of my kids had me asking him: "do you know what social skills are?".
+note: published
+publish: true
 tags:
   - mothering
-excerpt: "A conversation about the day's playground shenanigans with my one of my kids had me asking him: \"do you know what social skills are?\"."
-note: published
-publish: true
 ---
 A conversation about the day's playground shenanigans with one of my kids had me asking him: "do you know what social skills are?".